Frankdiazw/Pewlett-Hackard-Analysis/README.md

 - Figure 2.
 Table with the number of retirement-age employees by most recent job title.

 - For the **Deliverable 2**, using the ERD that was created in this module as a reference and knowledge of SQL queries, a mentorship-eligibility table was created containing current employees who were born between January 1, 1965 and December 31, 1965.
+- The data was filtered on the to_date column to all the current employees, then the data was filtered on the birth_date columns to get all the employees whose birth dates were between January 1, 1965 and December 31, 1965.

 ![](https://github.com/Frankdiazw/Pewlett-Hackard-Analysis/blob/main/Resources/Deliverable%202.png)